Second Year Guide

 Pharm

 This module is many people’s favourite as it’s quite interesting and obviously very useful clinically.
 The teaching consists of around 25 lectures and 12 (6 each semester) in-person tutorials.
 The single best thing you can do for your understanding of pharm is to go and read over how the nervous system works in week 1, if you know how the sympathetic/parasympathetic nerves work and where they distribute to + know the NMJ then you’re well set to actually understand Michael Rowan’s lectures (the first ones of the term).
 He’s a nice guy, but he can be a bit high brow, so take good notes at the time and you won’t be sweating when it’s Christmas (yes his stuff does come up on the paper).
-Lucitt tends reads off her lecture slides and everything you need is there.
+Lucitt tends to read off her lecture slides and everything you need is there.
 Paul Spiers is a hero and his lectures are good, so go to them.
 Again, you’ll learn the pharm way more easily if you know the physiology, so it wouldn’t hurt to pull out Sherwood’s again when you see a new system (CVS, renal) coming up on the lecture timetable.
-Also, remember to print out Spiers’ lecture notes before the lecture, because he likes to fill in the blanks on his slides as he goes (you’ll see what I mean).
+Also, remember to print out or download Spiers’ lecture notes before the lecture, because he likes to fill in the blanks on his slides as he goes (you’ll see what I mean).

 If you’re not a big fan of lectures and prefer to work out of a textbook (or if half a lecture went over your head and you need it explained) then Rang & Dale’s Pharmacology is the place to go.
-Some people like Lippincott’s but pretty much every lecture or couple of lectures you get in pharm corresponds to a chapter of Rang and Dale’s, so it’s a great place to get more detail or have it explained if from the basics.
+Some people like Lippincott’s but pretty much every lecture or couple of lectures you get in pharm corresponds to a chapter of Rang and Dale’s, so it’s a great place to get more detail or have it explained from the basics.
 Ignore Rowan when he advises getting the latest edition of Rang & Dale’s, the only difference is some skin stuff and new cancer drugs, neither of which are covered this year.
-You’ll be able to pick up a cheap copy at the Biosoc booksale that will do you perfectly for the year.
+You’ll be able to pick up a cheap copy at the Biosoc book sale that will do you perfectly for the year.

 The pharm tutorials aren’t too important, but you can learn from them if you want to.
 They’ll start off hilariously quiet just like your first PBL sessions because everyone is too nervous to speak in front of one another.
-It’s better for everyone if a few of you just pipe up with an answer when the tutor asks a question though, means way less awkward silences and the thing finishes much quicker.
+It’s better for everyone if a few of you just pipe up with an answer when the tutor asks a question though, which means way less awkward silences and the thing finishes much quicker.

 The exam: The exam has an MCQ and an SAQ section (you can check the exact breakdown in the module description on blackboard, I think it was 50 MCQs and 10 SAQs for us, and together the exam was worth 30% of the overall module mark for the year).
 The number one piece of advice here is that drug names are very important for the SAQ section.
-You can know all about Class III anti-arrhythmics, but if they ask you to write about amiodarone and you can’t remember what that one is, you’re goosed.
-A good way to study as you’re going along is to take note of the drug names mentioned in each lecture and make a set of flash cards or something like that so you can test yourself on each drug name and method of action.
+You can know all about Class III antiarrhythmics, but if they ask you to write about amiodarone and you can’t remember what that one is, you’re goosed.
+A good way to study as you’re going along is to take note of the drug names mentioned in each lecture and make a set of flashcards or something like that so you can test yourself on each drug name and method of action.
 The other reason you want to make good notes now is because the summer exam is 50% semester 1 material and 50% semester 2 material.
 Also, when you get to 3rd year pharmacology, loads of it is just adding bits on to your second year knowledge.
 Learn it well now and you’ll thank yourself later.

 Head and Neck

 Lol you haven’t escaped the clutches of the anatomy department yet.
-Your lecturer for anatomy this year will be PT.
-Ignore the embryology – it’s useless for the exam and three lectures isn’t anywhere near enough to properly introduce someone to embryology, nevermind teach them all the way up to head and neck formation.
+Your lecturer for anatomy this year will be Nick Mahoney?.
+Ignore embryology – it’s useless for the exam and three lectures isn’t anywhere near enough to properly introduce someone to embryology, nevermind teach them all the way up to head and neck formation.
 If you’re one of those people who feels that you couldn’t bear to take such a risk with your first class honours and so decide to ignore this advice, then focus on the pharyngeal arches and which cranial nerves and facial structures derive from which arch, that’s largely what they’ll care about if you have some spare time at the end of a viva or schols paper.
 If you really want to study it, ignore the books they recommend too, ‘The Developing Human’ by Moore is the best place to start off, but this should be very low down your list of priorities.

 How to study head and neck: Just get on top of it from the start and stay on top of it is my advice, if you can read up on a topic before PT’s lectures on that topic and the DT session for it then do because the sessions will be way more useful then.
 Let’s face it though, about five people in the year will manage that.
 PT’s notes are likely floating around on the drive somewhere, but he does usually email the class with his notes ahead of time so use these as much as possible as he is constantly updating them so older versions might be out of date.
 They’re a brilliant resource and it’s very sound of him to put them together for everyone.
 They’re also the best indicator of what’s coming in a lecture, in fact, they’re pretty much PT’s script for a lecture, and it’s what he wants handed back to him in an exam.
-Beware the notes can quite dense, very detailed in places, and are sometimes not the best for giving a general overview of a subject, so some people might prefer to reference a textbook from time to time.
+Beware the notes can be quite dense, very detailed in places, and are sometimes not the best for giving a general overview of a subject, so some people might prefer to reference a textbook from time to time.
 Clinically Oriented Anatomy by Moore, Agur, and Dalley, Gray’s for Students, Last’s or Grant’s Atlas are some of the available options.
 In case you didn’t already know, PT’s notes are largely based on Last’s, and he likes taking diagrams (including exam diagrams) from Grant’s Atlas.
 You’ll be fairly lost on the first day in the DT, as far as I can remember PT doesn’t give a big lecture on the cranial bones and cranial foramina + their contents, but that’s what you’re looking at on your first day in the DT, so a book is particularly useful for learning those basics in the first week.
-On that note, the cranial foramina and their contents (nerves, arteries), do come up quite frequently in vivas, so know learn them at the start and don’t have forgotten about them come exam time.
+On that note, the cranial foramina and their contents (nerves, arteries), do come up quite frequently in vivas, so learn them at the start and don’t have forgotten about them come exam time.
 Also, know the larynx, they love the larynx in the anatomy dept.

 Clinical Biochemistry